diyah/tree_counting/README.md

 ## Training
 Due to limitation in local computing power, model training is conducted on google colab (free tier) with GPU resource.
 Pre-trained model `Yolov5mu.pt` is used to train the dataset with 30 epoch and image size 640.

+## Inference
+To do prediction or inference from trained model please use `counting.ipynb`.